springernature/thundermole/README.md

 #### `pingUrl` (string)

 Optional.
 A URL path (including preceding slash) which, when requested, will respond with a `200` status.
-This can be used for monitoring your ThunderMole instance.
+This can be used for monitoring your Thundermole instance.
 Defaults to `null`.

 Running Example Applications
 ----------------------------

-ThunderMole comes with an example application which runs two APIs and two backends.
+Thundermole comes with an example application which runs two APIs and two backends.
 To run these you'll need to install [Foreman][foreman], or look into the example [Procfile](example/Procfile) and spin up each process separately.

 If you have Foreman, run the example application with: